 If the VA continued to prohibit buyers from paying their agents—and the NAR settlement limited the seller’s ability to compensate both agents—home buyers with VA loans would have no way to hire an agent.
 They would be caught between a rock and a hard place.

-But starting on August 10, 2024, veterans, active-duty service members, and surviving spouses with VA loan benefits will be permitted to pay for certain real estate buyer-broker fees when purchasing a home.
+But now, veterans, active-duty service members, and surviving spouses with VA loan benefits will be permitted to pay for certain real estate buyer-broker fees when purchasing a home.

 This change is a temporary measure designed to ensure that veterans have a chance to compete with non-VA home buyers in an evolving real estate market.
 It’s basically a policy “patch” designed to help home buyers in the short term, until a more permanent policy is put in place.